 Dr. Kalyani is an active clinician and sees patients regularly in the Johns Hopkins Comprehensive Diabetes Center.
 She directs the Diabetes Management Service for Johns Hopkins’ Total Pancreatectomy Islet Auto Transplant Program.
 She is past Chair of the American Diabetes Association's Professional Practice Committee, which is responsible for the ADA's annual position statement: "Standards of Medical Care in Diabetes".

-Dr. Kalyani is a Fellow of the American College of Physicians, and served on a national steering committee called “ACP Quality Connect: Diabetes” to improve the quality of diabetes care.
-She is the co-founder and Editor-in-Chief of the Johns Hopkins Diabetes Guide for healthcare professionals available both as a book and electronically as a mobile application, now with close to 200 topics.
+Dr. Kalyani is the co-founder and Editor-in-Chief of the Johns Hopkins Diabetes POC-IT Guide for healthcare professionals available both as a book and electronically as a mobile application, now with close to 200 topics.
 She is also the founder and Editor-in-Chief of the Johns Hopkins Patient Website to Diabetes (hopkinsdiabetesinfo.org).